 But in the state of Arizona in the US, the heat hit astonishing levels.
 This week weather forecasts suggest that the state will have temperatures of 44°C.

 It’s been so hot in fact, that cars have actually started melting!

-The photograph is real.
-However, the vehicles shown in the photograph did not melt because of the hot weather in Arizona.
+The photograph is real, but the pictured vehicles did not melt due to extremely hot weather in Arizona (or anywhere else).
 The damage was caused by a fire at a nearby construction site.